pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 for the expected format.

 The initial status of a PDEP will be `Status: Draft`.
-Once it is ready for discussion, the author(s) change it to `Status: Under discussion`, and the following are notified: core and triage teams and the pandas-dev mailing list.
-This will be changed to `Status: Accepted` when the PDEP is ready and have the approval of the core team.
+Once it is ready for discussion, the author(s) change it to `Status: Under discussion`, and the following are notified: core and triage teams (by tagging them on GitHub: `@pandas-core`, `@triage teams`) and the [pandas-dev mailing list](mailto:pandas-dev@python.org).
+This will be changed to `Status:
+Accepted` when the PDEP is ready and have the approval of the core team.

 #### Accepted PDEP